If you’re looking for your first, high-quality telescope, it should be a Dob – a Dobsonian that is.

-The SkyWatcher Dobsonian telescope is a highly recommended Dobsonian for any beginner and intermediate observer.
+The SkyWatcher Dobsonian telescope is highly recommended and one of the best Dobsonian telescopes for any beginner and intermediate observer.

 It will help you learn how to star hop and chart maps while learning the techniques that will make you a pro.
 While it’s not the greatest for astrophotography, the images you’ll see will motivate you to learn more to justify an upgrade in the future.